shargyle/stat386-projects/_posts/2022-10-20-Web-Scraping-Basketball-Reference.md

     <img src="https://raw.githubusercontent.com/shargyle/stat386-projects/main/assets/images/Web-Scraping-Basketball-Reference/players.png" alt="players list" style="border: 3px solid black"/>
 </kbd>

 On this page, each player's name is a link to their individual page where the target table resides.
-So, my scraping algorithm will contain three components:
+So, my scraping code will contain three components:
 1. Get links to all last name directories.
 2. Get links to all individual pages.
 3. Get target table from each individual page.

+Then, once I get each target table, I can combine them together to create one large dataframe.

 # The Code
 ### Packages